 Join Sophie-stication Nation

-- I would not have the balls to openly try to steal someone’s husband then turn around and ask God for forgiveness.
+- I would not have the balls to openly try to steal another woman’s husband then turn around and ask God for forgiveness.
 I know that it is wrong and I would not want to disrespect God by using His grace to call a wrong a right.

 - Despite popular belief, forgiveness does not give us a pass to do whatever we want to do in life and then plead the blood of Jesus when it is convenient for us.
 There needs to be some self-control in all of this.
 If I got myself in that situation and asked for forgiveness.
 I know for a fact God would say “I forgive you, but you need to leave that man alone if you really want to do right by me.”